WFTL: WEAT

 The station signed on the air on February 14, 1948.
 Its original call sign was WEAT, and it was owned by the Lake Worth Broadcasting Corporation, headed by Robert Rounsaville.
 Its city of license was Lake Worth and it broadcast on 1490 kHz with 100 watts of power.

-WEAT was an affiliate of the NBC Red Network, carrying NBC's dramas, comedies, news and sports during the "Golden Age of Radio".
+WEAT was an affiliate of the NBC Radio Network, carrying NBC's dramas, comedies, news and sports during the "Golden Age of Radio".
 Programming ranged from NBC Theater to Eddie Cantor.
 In a few years, the power increased to 250 watts.

 In 1954, WEAT changed its community of license to West Palm Beach and moved to 850 AM.
 That allowed it to increase to 1,000 watts of power.

 For many years, WEAT was owned by billionaire John D. MacArthur.
 In 1969, WEAT added an FM counterpart, WEAT-FM (Easy 104.3).
 The FM played quarter hour sweeps of easy listening music.
 In the 1970s, the AM station switched to a country music format, with national news supplied by the ABC Information Radio Network.
 On October 1, 1982, WEAT moved to a talk radio format.
 On April 16, 1984, it became adult contemporary station WCGY, emphasizing 1960s and 1970s music; it would devote 25 percent of its playlist to current music.
 By April 1985, the station was once again known as WEAT, and was simulcasting WEAT-FM.